Yakushiji Temple East Pagoda Foundation Soil Magatama Lid Rest Byari Rakusai

 4. Cultural background of the magatama motif

-Magatama flourished from the middle of the Jomon period, and appeared in the Kojiki as one of the three sacred treasures, the Yasakani no Magatama.
-They symbolize the fetus, the moon, and the soul, and are said to represent rebirth, protection, and harmony .
-In the tea ceremony, they have been used on lid rests and incense containers as auspicious objects to protect the hearth, the place where life is nurtured.
+Magatama became popular during the middle of the Jomon period, and appear in the Kojiki as the "Yasakani no Magatama," one of the three sacred treasures.
+Symbolizing the fetus, the moon, and the soul, they are said to represent rebirth, protection, and harmony , and in the tea ceremony they have been used on lid rests and incense containers as auspicious symbols protecting the hearth, the place where life is nurtured.

-5. Arrangements at the tea ceremony
+5. Arrangements at tea ceremonies

-Interest/season | stem/flower | Incense | lingering charm |
+| Taste and season | stem/flower | Incense | lingering charm |

-First furnace (first winter) | Axis “Yin Yang Sympathy”, Flower: Sasanqua | Kara piece | The contrast between the hearth fire and the moon jewel creates the "Yin-Yang combination." |
+| First furnace (first winter) | Axis “Yin Yang Sympathy”, Flower: Sasanqua | Kara piece | The contrast between the hearth fire and the moon jewel creates the "Yin and Yang opening and closing" effect |

-Waiting for Spring (Great Cold) | Axis ``fetal movement'', flower: cold plum | Incense stick "Zuiun" | Praying for rebirth through the association of fetuses with magatama |
+| Waiting for Spring (Great Cold) | Axis ``fetal movement'', flower: cold plum | Incense paste "Zuiun" | Praying for rebirth through the association of fetuses with magatama |

-Moon Viewing Tea Ceremony | Stem “Tsukihira Fusei”, flower: thin, wisteria hakama | Sandalwood + Borneo | The moon is decorated with a magatama and gold leaf is decorated with the sun, representing the harmony of yin and yang. |
+| Moon Viewing Tea Ceremony | Stem “Tsukihira Fusei”, flower: thin, wisteria hakama | Sandalwood + Borneo | The moon is a magatama and the gold leaf is the sun, representing the harmony of yin and yang. |

-6. Onishi Rakusai's approach to pottery
+6. Onishi Rakusai's approach to pottery making

 Share